ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/configurations/anu-tub.md

 git clone https://github.com/AndyHoggANU/anu-tub.git
 ```
 !!! tip
-    If you have forked the repository and wish to clone the fork, change the AndyHoggANU to your github username.
+    If you have forked the repository and wish to clone the fork, change AndyHoggANU to your github username in the url.

 ## Setting up